theron-wang/otr4j/README.md

 * _Message are not queued up._
 Messages will be rejected while the connection is being established.
 Once the secure connection is established, message can again be sent.

-# Temporary dependency on [joldilocks][joldilocks]
+# Dependency on [joldilocks][joldilocks]

 Due to initial lack of support for Ed448-Goldilocks, a _very_ basic, limited Java library was written to support Ed448-Goldilocks.
 This library is by no means production-ready, does not provide any of the operational requirements necessary for security purposes and is not even guaranteed to be functionally correct.
 It did however enable further implementation of otr4j.
-We aim to completely migrate away from [joldilocks][joldilocks] for otr4j, although we may keep it as a second opinion in unit testing code. `joldilocks` needs Java 9 to compile so this dependency also raises are minimum compatible Java version for otr4j.
+We aim to completely migrate away from _joldilocks_ for otr4j.
+At most, we may keep it as a second opinion in unit testing code. _joldilocks_ needs Java 9 to compile so this dependency also raises our minimum required Java version for otr4j.

   [OTR]: https://otr.cypherpunks.ca/